Updat3

 SITUATION

-On May 6, 2026, the U.S. military conducted a strike on a vessel in the Eastern Pacific, resulting in the deaths of three individuals identified as alleged narco-terrorists.
+The U.S. military recently conducted a strike in the Eastern Pacific, resulting in the deaths of three individuals, an action that has drawn significant scrutiny.

 Coveragetap to expand ▾